symfony/symfony-docs/testing.rst

     ``src/Util/`` directory, put the test in the ``tests/Util/`` directory.

-Just like in your real application - autoloading is automatically enabled via the ``vendor/autoload.php`` file (as configured by default in the ``phpunit.xml.dist`` file).
+Like in your real application - autoloading is automatically enabled via the ``vendor/autoload.php`` file (as configured by default in the ``phpunit.xml.dist`` file).

 You can also limit a test run to a directory or a specific test file: